bitmovin/bitmovin-player-react-native/README.md

     // Whether background playback is enabled or not.
 Default is false.
     // Only available for iOS.
     isBackgroundPlaybackEnabled: true,
+    // Enable the Picture In Picture mode option on the player controls.
+    //
+    // Note iOS requires the audio session category of your app to be set to `playback` otherwise
+    // PiP mode won't work.
+    //
+    // Check out `Enabling Picture In Picture mode` section of README for more information
+    // on how to properly configure your app to support PiP.
+    isPictureInPictureEnabled: true,
   },
 });